svikashk/agile/agile/kanban-when-to-use.md

 ---
 layout: default
-title: When to use Kanban?
+seo_title: When to use Kanban?
 How to prepare your team? | Agile Library
-page_title: When to use Kanban
+title: When to use Kanban
 breadcrumb_title: When to use Kanban
 has_children: false
 parent: Kanban - An Introduction | Agile Library